 15 Mo-Vember 2009 (Sunday) - Dull Sunday

-certificate as part of developing a reflective nature (!) my tutor suggested
+as part of developing a reflective nature (!) my tutor suggested that I

-that I compiled a “top ten” of my year’s events.
-Bearing in mind I do
+compiled a “top ten” of my year’s events.
+Bearing in mind I do seem to

-seem to be slightly more active than the average badger, I can remember
+be slightly more active than the average badger, I can remember having some

 So, today was something of an anticlimax.
 Which was probably for the best, as I was feeling just a tad under the weather.
 I eventually emerged from my pit about 11am and put up an album of photos from last night on Facebook.
 And then I did some research.
 I can remember Ashford having a bonfire parade in years gone by – we used to come over to march round with the Boys Brigade band in the late 70s and early 80s.
 But I could find no mention on the Internet at all about it.
 Perhaps it’s something that could be revived?